Editing Drop-Down List in Excel

 - In the source tab, select the range of data for the drop-down list.

 - Copy the validation to all the cells (up to cell B6).
-Now we have to drop down a list to all the cells we want.
+Now we have to drop down a list of all the cells we want.

 Example #3 – Creating a Data Table and Using Data Validation.